nholthaus/gtest-runner/README.md

 Check out the [Latest release](https://github.com/nholthaus/gtest-runner/releases) for binary installers.

-_NOTE_: This is an open-source project, and as such I haven't paid for any binary signing.
-This means that if you install the binaries on Windows, it's going to give you a lot of pop-up warnings about potentially unsafe code.
-Click 'run anyway' through all of these messages to continue the installation.
+_NOTE_: We're still in the process of acquiring certificates to sign the windows binaries, which should happen within the next couple of releases.
+For now, if you use the .exe installer, you'll get a lot of warnings about potentially unsafe code.
+If you have admin rights to your machine you can 'continue anyway' through those messages to finish the install.

 ## Features